What is sound

 Imagine a string.
 If we pluck it, vibrations appear, and we’ll hear the sound.
 If we pluck it lightly, the wiggles will be weak, if we pluck it hard, the wiggles will be strong.
 This power, or intensity of the vibration, is the amplitude.

 By hearing we perceive the amplitude as loudness: we hear light wiggles as quieter sounds, and stronger as louder ones.

 However, the measurement of loudness is kinda tricky.
-The point is that human ear perceives loudness logarithmically, i.e. by the ratio between the two signals.
-To express volume changes close to human hearing, we’ve got unit called decibels, referred as “dB”.
+The point is that the human ear perceives loudness logarithmically, i.e. by the ratio between the two signals.
+To express volume changes close to human hearing, we’ve got a unit called decibels, referred to as “dB”.

 As an example of the first measurement type, the dB Gain, let’s take a channel mixer in the DAW which you might be already familiar with.
 If we drop down the fader to -6dB, it means nothing but that the volume will be 6dB less relative to the originally recorded sound.